-The Water Authority's performance in this measure has been within the median range for the past three fiscal years.
+The Water Authority's performance in this measure has been within or above the median range for the past three fiscal years.
 The Water Authority adopted a policy objective in FY09 to increase certification training hours and by creating an organizational succession plan by implementing hiring, training and certification programs for mechanics, electricians and electronics technicians.
 The Water Authority has improved it performance in this measure in FY10 and FY11 from implementation of several training programs.
-The Water Authority will continue to improve its performance in FY16 on continuing to implement its training programs and developing new programs.
+In the past two fiscal years, the utility has developed and implemented a training program for meter replacement program as well as the technicians maintaining the AMI program.
+The Water Authority will continue to improve its performance in FY17 on continuing to implement its training programs and developing new programs.